apache/incubator-taverna-site/content/download/code/index.md

 The <a href="https://github.com/taverna/">source code for the Taverna 2</a> remains available separately.
-Taverna 2 is not maintained by the Apache Taverna project, which focuses on Taverna 3 (see above).
+Taverna 2 is not maintained by the Apache Taverna project, which focuses on Taverna 3.
 </div>